Vicman8/Delirium--game/README.md

 The main method for the map editor is in the `MapEditor` package > `MapEditor.java` file.

 ## Credits
-Tamar Foster
+Tamar Foster,
-Akshaj Illa
+Akshaj Illa,
-Brandon McCrave
+Brandon McCrave,
-Nicholas Demetrio
+Nicholas Demetrio,
 Victor Fuda